A collection of Seneca quotes and wise words on various topics.

 Who is Seneca?

 Seneca the Younger, usually known as Seneca, was a Roman Stoic philosopher, statesman and dramatist from the Silver Age of Latin literature.
 His full name was Lucius Annaeus Seneca.

 As a writer, Seneca is known for his philosophical works and for his plays.
 His prose works include essays and letters dealing with moral issues.

 When did Seneca live?

-Seneca was born in 4 BC in Corduba in Hispania, and raised in Rome, where he was trained in rhetoric and philosophy.
+Seneca was born in 4 BC in Cordoba in Hispania, and raised in Rome, where he was trained in rhetoric and philosophy.
 He died in AD 65.